 Implementing DBT in Systems

-Research shows that DBT is effective at treating a range of behaviors and can be cost effective, yet it can be difficult it can be to affect change on a large scale.
+Research shows that DBT is effective at treating a range of behaviors and can be cost effective, yet it can be difficult to affect change on a large scale.

 Cost Effectiveness of DBT